 Agritourism businesses can be especially effective in drawing in new customers through social media because people are often looking for an “experience” when they visit farms or farm websites.
-They can become more familiar with the farm operators, their products and if done well, daily living on the farm.
-I really enjoy following a sheep farm in Vermont on Instagram that does a great job of posting daily videos of their animals, wool processing, craft classes, pie baking and everything else going on at the farm.
-If I were ever in Vermont, I would try to visit or buy wool from Wing and A Prayer Farm just because I feel connected through their social media efforts!
+They can become more familiar with the farm operators and their products, and if done well, daily life on the farm.
+I really enjoy following a sheep farm in Vermont on Instagram that does a great job of posting daily videos of their animals, wool processing, craft classes, pie baking and more going on at the farm.
+If I were ever in Vermont, I would try to visit or buy wool from Wing and A Prayer Farm, just because I feel connected through their social media!

-Some other ideas are to post photos of items for sale in Pinterest and Instagram, advertise specials or events on Facebook and Twitter, share book reading lists on Good Reads, or do a snazzy customer newsletter on Mailchimp.
+Some other ideas are to post photos of items for sale in Pinterest and Instagram, advertise specials or events on Facebook and Twitter, share book reading lists on Good Reads, or do a snazzy customer newsletter on MailChimp.
 These are just examples of the many social applications that can be used in small business.
-At the Richmond County Extension Office you will find us on Facebook, I am on Twitter @KellyCED_NCCE, we store our articles on Storify at https://storify.com/RichmondCoExt and we would love to add you to our Mailchimp newsletter.
+You will find the Richmond County Extension Office on Facebook, and we would love to add you to one of our MailChimp newsletters.

-For more information please visit our website at http://Richmond.ces.ncsu.edu or email me at firstname.lastname@example.org.
-Here’s hoping your business is shared, retweeted and goes viral in the near future!
+For more information please visit our website at N.C.
+Cooperative Extension Richmond County or email Paige Burns Clark at firstname.lastname@example.org.
+Here’s hoping your business is shared and retweeted and goes viral in the near future!